 Rodney J. Uphoff is the first Elwood L. Thomas Missouri Endowed Professor of Law at MU, where he has also served as the associate dean of academic affairs for three years.
 Since 2006, Uphoff has acted as the director of the University of Missouri South Africa Educational Program, representing the four University of Missouri System campuses.
 He also directs the School of Law’s study abroad program in Cape Town, South Africa.

 The award recognizes Professor Uphoff’s work with the MU Law Innocence Clinic, which partners with the Midwest Innocence Project to fight for the release of individuals who have been wrongfully convicted and sentenced.
-He will be honored during the Midwest Innocence Project gala on April 22 in Kansas City, Missouri.
+He will be honored during the Midwest Innocence Project virtual gala on July 30.
+Tickets for the online event are free.
+For more information on how to receive a link to the event, see https://www.themip-foi.org/.